 Before her time at NDSU, Ingram spent 26 years at the University of Iowa where she served as associate provost for undergraduate education, dean of the University College, associate dean for undergraduate programs in the Tippie College of Business and chair of the department of economics.
 She began her career in academe an assistant professor of economics at Cornell University in 1986 after completing her Ph.D. degree in economics at the University of Minnesota.
 In 1988, she returned to the University of Iowa, where she did her undergraduate work, rising to the position of full professor in 2001.
 She held several prestigious professorships and won numerous awards for her teaching.

-The Executive Vice President and Provost is the second highest university official and responsible for a wide array of responsibilities.
-The Provost functions as the Chief Academic Officer and leads the Division of Academic Affairs, which includes all of the academic colleges, the university libraries, the graduate school, academic support services, undergraduate affairs, faculty affairs, resource planning, and academic planning and development.
-The Division of International Affairs also reports to the Provost as it is a catalyst in supporting NIU's international students, as well as our study abroad programs, and international university partnerships.
+The executive vice president and provost (EVPP) is the second highest university official and responsible for a wide array of responsibilities.
+The provost functions as the chief academic officer and leads the Division of Academic Affairs, which includes all of the academic colleges, the university libraries, the graduate school, international affairs, academic support services, undergraduate affairs, faculty affairs and resource planning.

-The Executive Vice President functions as the head of Human Resource Services, Affirmative Action and Equity Compliance, Institutional Research, and works in partnership with the President and Vice President of Administration and Finance on all matters related to university budgets and decision making.
-In addition to the University Council Committees below, the Executive Vice President and Provost serves as a member of the Executive Budget Committee, the President's Senior Cabinet, Operations Cabinet and as the facilitator of the Academic Cabinet.
+The executive vice president oversees Human Resource Services, Institutional Effectiveness and Student Affairs, and shares with the president, a reporting line for Academic Diversity, Equity and Inclusion.
+The executive vice president and provost works in partnership with the president and vice president of Administration and Finance on all matters related to university budgets and decision-making.
+In addition to the University Council Committees below, the executive vice president and provost serves as a member of the Executive Budget Committee, the President's Senior Leadership Roundtable, Operations Cabinet and as the facilitator of the Academic Cabinet.